 - Define implementation measures for compliance with OSHA and other Federal and local safety standards.

-- For serving healthcare and hospitality customers, ensure separation of “soiled” and “clean” areas of your facility, as well as all means of conveyance—trucks, tubs, carts, conveyor belts and bins.
+For serving healthcare and hospitality customers, ensure separation of “soiled” and “clean” areas of your facility.
+This includes all means of conveyance—trucks, tubs, carts, conveyor belts and bins.
 For serving other industries, functional separation is not a must, but cross-contamination still must be prevented.

-- Closely examine communications policies—as well as mitigation procedures—with regard to hazardous, environmental or other unexpected contingencies.
+Closely examine communications policies.
+Including mitigation procedures—with regard to hazardous, environmental or other unexpected contingencies.

 However, demands of outsourced laundering truly diverge.
 Food Service (restaurants, institutions, catering) differs from Food Safety (animal processing, dairies, produce packaging, et al).
 Petrochemical soils from uniforms and textiles found in the Industrial/Manufacturing segments of business pose challenges and hazards completely different than the human pathogens found in linens and textiles utilized in Healthcare facilities.